tcd/dark-plus-syntax/.github/ISSUE_TEMPLATE/bug_report.md

 # Bug

+> Please replace everything in {curly brackets}

 ## Describe the bug

-> A clear and concise description of what the bug is.
+{ A clear and concise description of what the bug is }

 ## To Reproduce

-> Provide a text/code snippet where the buggy behavior is present.
+{ A text/code snippet where the buggy behavior is present }
->
-> I can't recreate or fix the issue without this.

 ## Screenshots

-> If applicable, add screenshots to help explain your problem.
+{ one or more screenshots to help explain your problem }

 ## Relevant Information

 ### VSCode

->  please complete the following information

 - Track: { standard or insiders (if you don't know, it's standard) }
 - Version: { vscode version }